TayTay73/EES/Warehouse Ops training how-to.md

 # Warehouse Ops How-to

->This is a step by step to guide you through the process of a training event.
+>This is a guide through the process of a training event.
 "Cradle to Grave."

-## 1. Dates
+## 1. Host

-> Decide on possible dates (also keeping in mind holidays)

-* Review calendar events on EES intranet and contracted hotels blackout dates if any.
-Decide on which store will be hosting
-  * For Store Services this is usually 049 Houston
+>This section is for figuring out where you can have your class.

+- [ ] 1.
+List out possible locations that can accommodate your training.

+    * Depending on your situation you may be able to hold the training at your store.
+    * If your store can not accommodate the training then consider your host store.
+    * If you are at the host store and cannot host the training consider the next closest host store.

+- [ ] 2.
+Decide on a primary location and a backup just in case.

-* Coordinate with the store to prepare space.
+- [ ] 3.
+Coordinate with the Hosting location to decide on dates and prepare the classroom.
 Request drinks, plates, cups, utensils, and napkins.
-Refer to [049 Class Res]
+For a template click [here]

+## 2. Dates

+>This section is to help decide on possible dates.

+- [ ] 1.
+Review calendars
+    * Review events on EES intranet.
+    * Review decided store events if any.
+    * Review contracted/preferred hotel's blackout dates if any.
+    * Keep in mind major holidays.

+- [ ] Dates

-## 2. Hotel
+## 3. Hotel

+>This Section is for an initial confirmation of available rooms.

-* Email appropriate hotel to confirm availability for the dates decided on
+- [ ] 1.
+Email appropriate hotel to confirm availability for about 15 rooms on the dates decided on.
+    * A Template is located [here]
+- [ ] 2.
+Once availability is confirmed you can continue to the next steps.

 >This is usually Hilton Houston North in Greenspoint when using 049 for Store Services training.
-* Refer to [Hilton North]

-## 3. Create --Attendee List--
+## 4. Create --Attendee List--

+>This is just an example of info you may want.
+Adjust however necessary.

-* Create an excel with:
+- [ ] 1.
+Create an excel with:
     * Store number
-  * location
+    * location (city, state)
     * first
     * last
     * full name
     * role
-  * Room size
+    * Room size - double queen or King
     * confirmation #
-  * Note
+    * Notes

->Add attendees as needed Once List has reached the max number add any additional request to the reserve list.
+2. Add attendees as needed.
+Refer to the next section

->When adding attendees be sure to pair them properly to rooms and color code each room.
+>When adding attendees be sure to pair them properly to rooms and color code each room to help with.

+- [ ] Finished

-## 4. Add/Invite Attendees
+## 5. Add Attendees

->This can Be 25 to 30 people.
-Depending on the needs or availability of Trainers.

-1. <ins>Create Attendee List</ins>
+>This is an order of operations for adding Attendees to Attendee List.

-* Get list of LDPs that need to attend.
+- [ ] 1.
+Get list of LDPs that need to attend.
 This should be about 10 people.
 Add them to the **Attendee List.**

+    > This is for locations that may be hosting LDPs

-* Review Attendees Reserve list.
+- [ ] 2.
+Review Attendees Reserve list.
 Add them to the **Attendee List**.

-2. <ins>Email Managers</ins>
+- [ ] 3.
+Email Managers

     * Create an Email to **Store Managers** notifying everyone of the upcoming class and ask for individuals they feel should attend

-    * use a template If needed
+    * use a [template] If needed
-      >a company wide email might be sent out requesting attendees.
+      >a company wide email may be sent out requesting attendees.
 (Last Resort)

-3. <ins>Make Hotel Reservations</ins>
+- [ ] 4.
+Once the list has reached the max number (25) add any additional request to a reserve list.

+- [ ] Finished

+## 6. Make Hotel Reservations

+>This is for getting the exact number of rooms for the training event.
+>Don't forget to add any instructors or helpers to your attendee list to make room reservations.

-* Email Hotel with attendee list and request rooms.
+- [ ] 1.
+Email Hotel with attendee list to create reservations of actual number of rooms
     * If attendees request their own room.
-Be sure to have a confirmation from supervisor or manager.
+      >Be sure to have a confirmation from store manager.
+The cost comes from their store.

-* Save the confirmation and place confirmation numbers on Attendee excel.
+- [ ] 2.
+Save the confirmation and place confirmation numbers on Attendee excel.

-3. <ins>Rental Reservations</ins>
+- [ ] Finished

+## 7. Email Attendees

+>This section is to help with creating a calendar invite.

+- [ ] 1.
+Create a calendar invite to all attendees and their supervisors.

+- [ ] 2.
+Here are a few things to remember to add to your invite.

-  > Rentals are the responsibility of the attendees.
+    * Rentals and flights are the responsibility of the attendees.
 The cost is the responsibility of the attendees store.
-* Inform the attendees that they need to set up a rental for the class if they are driving
-* Rentals are authorized for reimbursement based on the EES policy.
+      > Rentals are authorized for reimbursement based on the EES policy.
+    * Location of the training and hotel
+    * Dates of the training
+    * Dates for travel
+    * Check-in, check-out dates
+    * Training schedule
+    * Times training starts if not included in the schedule
+    * Inform attendees they can request their own hotel room
+      >They need approval from their Branch Manager or higher.
+      > Attendees can request to room together if they are doubled up.
+You just need approval form the individual they are requesting to room with.
+3. A template is located [here].

+- [ ] Finished

-## Reminders
+## 8. Reminders

->Email out reminders as necessary
+>Email out reminders as necessary.

-* Reminding attendees of the class
+- [ ] * Send out periotic emails reminding attendees of the class.

-* Remove any dropouts – replace those dropouts
+- [ ] * Remove any dropouts and place them in the reserve list
+- [ ] * Replace those dropouts from the reserve list if any.

-* Confirm with store that will be hosting the class
+- [ ] * Check-in with store that will be hosting the class

-## Order Food
+## 9. Order Food

-> About 2 weeks’ out
+>This is a guide to order food
+>About 2 weeks out.
+These are just examples.
+Feel free to be free..
+>Get food for every day of training.
+Whoever is running the training can take the attendees out for diner.
+Please use good judgment.

 1. Pizza

 * These are suggestions:
   * 6 Pepperoni
   * 6 Meat lovers
   * 3 Supreme